quiescentsam/quiescentsam.github.io/_posts/2021/Feb/2021-01-01-what-books-to-read-for-machinelearning.md

 ---
 layout: post
-title: How to learn maths for Machine learning
+title: What books to read for Machine learning
 subtitle: books For Machine Learning show-avatar : false
 permalink: /blog/books-for-machinelearning